 How to Keep Your Air Conditioning Ductwork Clean

-Air ducts are a great place to collect dust, mildew and mold growth, and other particles.
-The contaminants are then recirculated throughout the home.
-If your allergies are becoming worse or you are smelling an unpleasant odor, it could be the time to schedule a clean.
+Air ducts can collect particles, including mold, mildew, and dust.
+These pollutants are then spread throughout the home.
+If your allergies are becoming worse, or you smell an unpleasant odor, it could be time to schedule a cleaning.

-Sheet metal ducts are nearly resistant to rust and are durable, which can help improve energy efficiency.
-Flexible aluminum ducts are cheap and squeeze into tight spaces, however they are prone to damage by pests.
+Sheet metal ducts are resistant to rust and are durable, which can help improve energy efficiency.
+Flexible aluminum ducts are inexpensive and squeeze into tight spaces, however they are prone to damage by pests.

 Leaks

-Duct leaks permit air conditioning to escape from the system, and can significantly decrease a home’s energy efficiency.
-Leaks usually occur at the point where duct segments join, especially at joints.
+Duct leaks allow air conditioning to escape from the system, and can drastically reduce a home’s energy efficiency.
+Leaks are most common at the point where duct segments meet in particular at joints.
 These sections may split and become loose in time because of gravity and age, among other things.
-The sealing of these connections using mastic or metal tape can aid in preventing air loss, but it’s best to engage an HVAC expert to carry out extensive repairs and to seal the ducts.
+The sealing of these connections with metal tape or mastic will help prevent air loss however, it’s recommended to hire an HVAC expert to carry out extensive repairs and to seal the ducts.

-Check for signs of duct leaks in your attic or crawlspace where the ductwork is exposed.
-Check for areas of ducts that are kinked, crushed or twisted.
-This is a sign of a blockage which needs to be sealed.
-Verify whether the joints or seams are warm.
-Also pay attention to any whistling noises when the HVAC system runs.
-If you can hear these sounds, there are probably duct leaks in that area.
+Find indications of leaks in the ducts in your attic or crawlspace where ductwork is exposed.
+Check for areas where the ducts are damaged or kinked, which indicate obstruction and should be sealed.
+Check to see if the seams or joints are warm.
+Also pay attention to any whistling sounds when the HVAC system runs.
+If you can hear these sounds, there are probably leaks in the ducts.

-Even if the activities of the household are unchanged the ductwork’s gaps can allow dust to circulate throughout a building.
-Dust mites, mould spores, and other allergens can cause asthma and allergies in family members.
+Gaps in ductwork can also allow dust to circulate throughout the house, even when household activities haven’t changed.
+Dust mites, mould spores, and other allergens may cause asthma and allergies in family members.

 High Humidity

-In humid and hot environments like Florida air conditioning ducts are more likely to sweat than they should be.
-This is a serious issue because sweaty ducts allow excessive moisture to enter homes, which can lead to mold growth and poor air quality.
-There are many things homeowners can do to lower humidity and keep the ductwork dry.
+In hot, humid environments like Florida air conditioning ducts are more likely sweat than they ought to.
+This is a serious issue as sweaty ducts permit excessive moisture into homes and cause mold growth and poor air quality.
+Fortunately, there are several steps homeowners can take to reduce humidity and keep their ductwork dry.

-First, reduce the amount of water used in your home.
+First, limit the amount of water that is used in your home.
 Reduce the amount of water you use for cooking, bathing and aquariums.
-In humid areas, homeowners should use a dehumidifier to make their home drier.
+In humid areas, homeowners should make use of a dehumidifier to keep their homes drier.

-It’s also important to regularly check the ductwork for indications of mold or other issues.
-If there’s a problem the ducts must be cleaned and sealed by professionals.
+It’s also important to regularly inspect the ductwork for signs of mold or other problems.
+If there’s a problem the ducts need to be cleaned and sealed by professionals.

-The blocked ducts can also cause uneven heating and cooling, which can be a significant issue in older buildings that have poorly designed ductwork.
+A blocked duct can also cause uneven heating and cooling as well as a significant issue in older buildings that are poorly constructed ductwork.

-A homeowner who suspects they have a problem with humidity or leakage should contact an HVAC service.
-The professional will inspect the ductwork and provide suggestions for any repairs or replacements.
-It is essential that the ductwork is simple to access, since this could affect the speed at which the technician can get to work and also the total cost of the job.
+A homeowner who suspects that they are suffering from leakage or humidity should contact a HVAC service.
+The professional will inspect the ductwork and suggest any repairs or replacements needed.
+It’s crucial that the ductwork is easily accessible, since it will impact the speed and how much the expert can complete the task.

 Mold

-Moisture and warm temperatures can create mold to develop in air conditioning ducts.
-The condensation causes the moisture on the inside of the air ducts, which creates a moist environment in which the mold spores thrive.
-The spores are then transported throughout the home by your HVAC system and cause allergic symptoms in household members.
+Mold in air conditioning ducts could occur when two factors come together that is, warm temperatures and moisture.
+The condensation causes the moisture on the inside of the air ducts, which creates a humid atmosphere where the spores of mold thrive.
+The spores then get distributed throughout the house by your HVAC system and cause allergic symptoms for household members.

-Other indicators of a mold problem in your air ducts could be ripped or torn insulation, rips in the vent covers rodent droppings and the cockroach shells.
-If the problem is serious, then you may even observe decaying wood or sliding metal.
+Other indicators of a mold problem in your air ducts could be ripped or torn insulation, tears in the vent covers rodent droppings, the cockroach shells.
+If the mold problem is severe, you may see rotting wooden and sagging metal.

-Stachybotrys is the most frequent mold that is found in air ducts.
-It can result in toxic mold.
-It is usually found on wood and drywall surfaces but can also grow in the spaces between walls and rafters of your home.
-Stachybotrys can lead to allergies, irritation to the eyes, nose and throat and respiratory issues.
+The most frequent kind of mold found in air ducts is Stachybotrys which can cause toxic mold.
+It is commonly found on drywall and wood surfaces but can also grow in the spaces between rafters and walls of your home.
+Stachybotrys may cause allergies, irritated eyes and throat, as well as respiratory problems.

-It is suggested that homeowners do not attempt to clean large areas of mold.
-This is because of the safety issues involved.
-Mold spores can spread quickly through the air and are very difficult to eliminate once they begin growing.
-In addition, there is no guarantee that the home owner has successfully removed all of the mold and prevented it from resurfacing.
-A professional can safely remove the mold from air ducts and ensure that it doesn’t recur.
+It is suggested that homeowners avoid attempting to remove large areas of mold.
+The safety concerns involved are the reason.
+Mold spores spread quickly through the air and are difficult to eliminate once they start growing.
+There is no guarantee that the homeowner will be able to remove all the mold and prevent it from resurfacing.
+A professional can safely remove the mold from air ducts, and ensure that it doesn’t return.

 Allergens

-Allergies can disrupt your summer activities and leave you with itchy, dry eyes, and a general feeling of discomfort.
-Make sure your home is free of allergens to fight allergies.
-The air conditioning ducts are an ideal habitat for allergens that trigger your allergic symptoms.
+Allergies can ruin your summer activities that leave you with itchy, swollen eyes, and a general feeling of discomfort.
+Making sure your home is free of allergens is a crucial aspect of battling allergies, and the air conditioning ducts in your home can be a perfect breeding ground for the things that cause your symptoms.

-Allergy causes include dust mites mold spores, pet dander and pollen.
-These particles can be tracked in to your Fridley house on shoes or clothing and then dispersed throughout the house by your HVAC system.
-These particles could be spread throughout the home by ductwork leaks.
+Allergy triggers include dust mites mold spores, pet dander, and pollen.
+These particles can be tracked into your Fridley home on shoes or clothing and then dispersed throughout your home by your HVAC system.
+These particles could be spread throughout the house due to leaks in the ductwork.

-The best method to fight these allergens is to do an extensive cleaning of your air ducts.
-A professional duct cleaner can remove these particles, helping you breathe more easily and combat your allergies.
+The best method to fight the allergens that cause you to suffer is a thorough cleaning of your air ducts.
+A professional duct cleaning service will remove these particles and let you breathe more comfortably.

 A duct that is dirty may also be a source of bacteria.
-Bacteria can make you sick and worsen your allergies.
-The bacteria can be spread through the air that flows through your ducts to the vents of your home.
+Bacteria can make your sick and worsen your allergies.
+These bacteria are spread by the air that flows through your ducts into the vents of your home.

-When ducts are dirty, bacteria can build up inside them and then be spread throughout your home when the air conditioner is turned on.
-This can lead to respiratory issues and even cause more serious illnesses in certain instances.
+When ducts are filthy the bacteria may build up inside them and then be circulated around your entire home when the air conditioner is turned on.
+This can cause respiratory problems and can result in more serious illness in certain instances.

-Many people, especially in the spring and early summer months are able to bring allergens like pollen, mold and dust mites into their homes on their shoes and clothing.
-These allergens are likely to be deposited in areas that won’t be disturbed until the following spring or summer.
-The air ducts are an excellent example.
-If they are not cleaned regularly, allergens could remain in the ducts until your cooling and heating system is turned on.
+In the spring and early summer, many people carry allergens such as pollen, mold and dust mites onto their shoes and clothes.
+These allergens are most likely to settle into places that won’t be disturbed again until the next spring or summer.
+Air ducts are among those areas.
+If they’re not cleaned regularly the allergens will remain in your air vents until you turn on your heating or cooling system.

-Clean air ducts can cause numerous problems for homeowners, including increased energy costs and uncomfortable living conditions.
+Clean air ducts can cause many issues for homeowners, including more expensive energy bills and uncomfortable living conditions.
 Aeroseal can help you avoid these problems by regularly cleaning your ducts and sealing any leaky ones.
-Aeroseal technicians will apply a sealant that is pressurized to block air from entering through ductwork that is leaky.
+Aeroseal technicians employ a pressurized sealant to prevent air from getting through leaky ductwork.

 Explore More